 Would you like to see the slide presentation again?

 Don has graciously allowed us to place a .pdf file of his May presentation on "The Early Animals (Ediacaran) of Earth — Nature's Experiments" on our website.
 This presentation introduced us to a variety of Earth's earliest Vendian life forms.
-At the meeting, members were even tested on Earth's Ediacaran Biota.
 Click here to see his informative presentation.
-Or, visit our articles page for this and other great member articles.

 CRMS member Donald Baumgartner is a Medical Entomologist employed as a Life Scientist at the United States Environmental Protection Agency (EPA) in Chicago.
 Collecting fossils is his hobby and addiction.
 Donald is intrigued by Pre-Cambrian and Cambrian life, the Mazon Creek biota, insects, jellyfish, and trace fossils in particular.
 In addition to local collecting in Illinois, Indiana, Michigan, Iowa, Minnesota, and Wisconsin, Donald has traveled far and wide to dig dinosaurs and ammonites in Montana, unearth dinosaur tracks in Massachusetts, hunt for shark teeth and shells in North Carolina and Florida, fossil crabs in Washington, and fossil clams in Oregon.
 He has also scooped up fossil jellyfish from fossil beaches in Wisconsin, netted fossil insects in Colorado, fished for Green River fish in Wyoming, and dug up trilobites in Utah.
 Donald earned 1st Place for Advanced Adult Articles in the 2011 MWF newsletter competition for his article, Hunting Fossil "Bugs" (Click here to read his article.) in Utah.